n-nakura/arcgis-android-api-lib-module/README.md

 You should now see all the ArcGIS libs in the **External Libraries** drop down. **NOTE** You may need to do the first step again to see the libs.

 You should now be ready to start coding with ArcGIS Runtime SDK for Android!

+## Issues
+Find a bug or want to request a new feature enhancement?
+Please let us know by submitting an issue.